Froissart's Chronicles: Composition and sources

-Froissart seems to have written new drafts of Book I, which covers the period up to 1378/1379, at different points in time.
+Froissart seems to have written several new drafts or versions of Book I, which covers the period up to 1378/1379, at different points in time.
 Several of these variant versions are now known to scholars by the unique manuscripts which have transmitted their texts, such as the 'Amiens' (Amiens, Bibliothèque municipale, ms. 486), 'Valenciennes' (Valenciennes, Bibliothèque municipale, ms. 638), and 'Rome' versions of Book I, so named after manuscripts kept in the municipal libraries of Amiens and Valenciennes and in the Vatican Library.
 The so-called 'Rome' version of Book I (Vatican City, Biblioteca Apostolica Vaticana, Reg.
 Lat.
 869) has only partly survived and now only covers the period up to c.1350.

 The order of the authorial versions of Book I has been discussed extensively by scholars in the last century and a half and there have been many fundamental disagreements.
 French scholars have often followed Siméon Luce, the French 19th-century editor of the Chronicles, who thought that the 'Amiens' version was a more recent version that must have followed the 'A' and 'B' versions in the chronology.
 But research by Godfried Croenen has now firmly established that these earlier views are no longer tenable.
 Croenen has demonstrated that the so-called 'A' version that Luce had identified, is in fact a hybrid version composed by medieval scribes who put together the very beginning and end of the authorial 'A' version, combining it with a much larger part of the so-called 'B' version, and a fragment of the Grandes Chroniques de France covering the years 1350–1356.
 The authorial 'A' version, which is now largely lost except for the fragments from the beginning and end, is the first version of Book I written by Froissart and was probably composed by him between June and December 1381.

 The 'Amiens' and 'Valenciennes' versions are both earlier than the so-called 'B' redaction.
 The 'Amiens' version and the abridgement of Book I (Paris, BnF, fr.
 10144) were probably both written in the period 1384–1391, but the 'Amiens' version seems the earlier of the two.
 The 'B' redaction is the version of Book I that was edited by S. Luce for the Société d'Histoire de France and that represents what is often seen as the 'standard' version of Book I. Luce himself was convinced that the 'B' version represented the earliest completed state of Book I and that it was therefore earlier than the 'Amiens' text.
 The evidence from the text, however, argues strongly for a date of composition in or shortly after 1391, so certainly later than the 'Amiens' version, and before 1399.